IntersectMBO/cardano-ledger/README.md

 ## Building the LaTeX documents and executable specifications

-When using `nix` the documents and executable specifications can be readily built by running:
+When using `nix` the documents and Haskell code can be readily built by running:

 ```shell